cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/detection已发生/2020-07-18-AWS-Trusted-Advisor.md

    - Increase the availability and redundancy of your AWS application by
      - taking advantage of automatic scaling, health checks, Multi-AZ deployments, and backup capabilities.
 5. <font color=red> Service Limits </font>
-   - checks for <font color=blue> service usage that is more than 80% of the service limit. </font>
+   - checks for <font color=LightSlateBlue> service usage that is more than 80% of the service limit. </font>
    - Values are based on a snapshot, so your current usage might differ.
    - Limit and usage data can take up to 24 hours to reflect any changes.